 We're going to get confirmed guest posts during this time, but again, due to the nature of websites we reach out to, your links may not go live immediately.

 Some blogs have long editorial calendars that span a few months into the future.
 That means an approved guest post we did in April might go live in May or June.
+Please note, however, that we're trying to lower the turnaround times as much as we can.

 This happened to the DR 81 blog (see screenshot above) we got for one client.
 My client was patient and kind enough to let me chase this blog for 2 months and it finally went live.
 All the while I'm getting him these DR50+ guest posts.